SCunn/phoneGame/README.md

-# arduino controlled interactive telephone Game - Physical computing project
+# arduino and seeed mp3player sheild controlled interactive telephone Game - Physical computing project
 arduino phone game

 this code works in conjunction with an analog pulse dial telephone.  the code uses a seeed mp3player sheild .